Each year, 135,000 revellers travel to Glastonbury. And every year, around 400 people have car troubles in the festival’s car parks.

 Arrive the night before The Glastonbury car parks open at 9pm on the Tuesday before the festival.
 This means you can arrive throughout the night, when there's less traffic.

-The car parks will have toilets but there will be no other facilities to get you through the night.
+The car parks will have toilets but there may not be any other facilities to get you through the night.
 Bring your own food and drinks until the gates open at 8am on Wednesday.
 Arrive on Thursday Festival organisers are encouraging revellers to arrive on Thursday instead of Wednesday, when the roads and gates will be quieter. |

 Glastonbury site map